 Set Your Puppy Up for Success

-When training your puppy, think about how you want her to behave and use some of her daily food allotment to teach her those behaviors.
-When your puppy does something you like, reward her, and when she performs a behavior that you do not like, ignore her or give her a short time out.
+When training your puppy, think about how you want her to behave and use some of her daily food allotment to teach her those behaviours.
+When your puppy does something you like, reward her, and when she performs a behaviour that you do not like, ignore her or give her a short timeout.

 Also, puppyhood is a great time to start a desirable chewing habit – teach your puppy all about the world of food dispensing toys.